Desingularizing isolated conical singularities: Uniform estimates via weighted Sobolev spaces: Fredholm results for elliptic operators on A.Cyl. manifolds

 \section{Fredholm results for elliptic operators on A.Cyl. manifolds}

-We now turn to the theory of elliptic operators via weighted Sobolev spaces, focusing on Fredholm and index results.
-Results of this kind have been proved by various authors, \textit{e.g.} Lockhart-McOwen \cite{lockhartmcowen}, Lockhart \cite{lockhart} and Melrose \cite{melrose}.
-We will follow the point of view of Lockhart and McOwen to which we refer for details, see also Joyce-Salur \cite{joycesalur}.
 We start with the case of A.Cyl. manifolds.
 The theory requires appropriate assumptions on the asymptotic behaviour of the operators, which we roughly summarize as follows. \begin{definition} Given a manifold $\Sigma$, consider the projection $\pi:\Sigma\times\R\rightarrow \Sigma$.
 A vector bundle $E_{\infty}$ on $\Sigma\times\R$ is \textit{translation-invariant} if it is of the form $\pi^*E'$, for some vector bundle $E'$ over $\Sigma$.
 We define the notion of translation-invariant metrics and connections analogously.

 Let $P_\infty:C^\infty(E_\infty)\rightarrow C^\infty(F_\infty)$ be a differential operator between translation-invariant vector bundles.
 We say that $P_\infty$ is \textit{translation-invariant} if it commutes with the action of $\R$ on $\Sigma\times\R$ determined by translations; equivalently, writing $P_\infty=\sum A_k^\infty\cdot\nabla^k$ with respect to a translation-invariant $\nabla$, if the coefficient tensors $A_k^\infty$ are independent of $z$.